Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 .. note::

     In API Versions 2.2 and earlier, during a mix, the pipette moves up and out of the target well.
-In API Version 2.3 and later, the pipette does not move between aspiratea and dispense mixing actions.
+In API Version 2.3 and later, the pipette does not move between aspirate and dispense mixing actions.

 .. versionadded:: 2.0